sdarzi/memmap/README.md

 A memory forensics tool written in C that reads and parses `/proc/[pid]/maps` to inspect the virtual address space of running Linux processes.

-Built as a learning project alongside K&R C and CS:APP.
+Built as a learning project alongside K&R C.

 ## Status